timdeschryver/timdeschryver.dev/blog/integrating-yarp-within-dotnet-aspire/index.md

 ![The Aspire Graph containing two projects with a reference from the gateway to the apiservice.](./images/graph.webp)

 The newly created Gateway project should be empty for now, with the exception of adding Aspire's [service defaults](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/service-defaults).
 This is going to be important later on because it adds service discovery functionality.
-It adds more than this, such ass configuring OpenTelemetry, but that's not the focus of this article.
+It adds more than this, such as configuring OpenTelemetry, but that's not the focus of this article.

 ```cs{3}:Sandbox.Gateway/Program.cs
 var builder = WebApplication.CreateBuilder(args);